 While the stated purpose of this website is to promote the natural heritage resource values of the South Wexford Coast, it focuses mainly on the area’s Natura 2000 sites.

-The living heritage includes the biodiversity of the coastal strip, its plants, animals, fungi and other life forms, the communities and ecosystems that these life forms create, the habitats that support them and/or that they comprise or make, and the protected areas that evidence their value to society and the common good.
+The living heritage includes the biodiversity of the coastal strip, its life forms, the communities and ecosystems that these life forms create, the habitats that support them and/or that they comprise or make, and the protected areas that evidence their value to society and the common good.

 The non-living resources include the rocky foundation of the coastline, its geological structures and geomorphological features, the legacy of past ice ages, water, air, soil, landscape, etc.